-5.64 Where an authorised undertaking fails to implement the plan to restore compliance referred to in paragraph 5.63, the competent authority may require the undertaking to revert to calculating the Solvency Capital Requirement in accordance with the standard formula as set out in paragraphs 5.16 to 5.47, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 111 of the Solvency II Directive.
+- 5.5.70 Where an authorised undertaking with an internal model, approved by the competent authority, ceases to comply with the requirements set out in paragraphs 5.5.72 to 5.5.92 such undertaking shall, without delay, either submit to the competent authority a plan to restore compliance within a reasonable period of time, or demonstrate to the competent authority that the effect of non-compliance is immaterial. - 5.5.71 Where an authorised undertaking fails to implement the plan to restore compliance referred to in paragraph 5.5.69, the competent authority may require the undertaking to revert to calculating the Solvency Capital Requirement in accordance with the standard formula as set out in paragraphs 5.5.16 to 5.5.52, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 111 of the Solvency II Directive.